Package 'globaltrends'

 api_key

+Character scalar.
 API key obtained from Google.
-Object of type character.

 conda_env